Ananya0104/File-Zipper/README.md

 HC is generally useful to compress the data in which there are frequently occurring characters.

+## Testing / Running the Program

+1. **Save / Clone the above repository.**
+   - The repository consists of a sample text file of size 715kB.

+2. **Run the Python code `useHuffman.py` to compress & decompress the given sample file.**
+   - For example, open terminal and run:
+     ```sh
+     python3 useHuffman.py
+     ```

+3. **Compression and Decompression**
+   - The above command will perform compression and decompression on the `sample.txt` file present in the repository.
+   - Both the compressed and decompressed files will be present at the same location.

 ## Huffman Coding algorithm

 1. **Create a Priority Queue `Q` consisting of each unique character.**